eehh-stanford/MinMaj-Adaptation-Diffusion/README.md

 # Minority-group incubators and majority-group reservoirs for climate change adaptation

-This repository contains code and supporting documentation for Jones lab's work identifying the effect of various social, cultural, and technological factors on the sustainability of community-based adaptations.
-For more details on how the model works, see the final section in this README.
+This repository contains code and supporting documentation for the agent-based model analyzed in our paper, "Minority-group incubators and majority-group reservoirs for climate change adaptation".

 ## Quick start